-When it comes to determining where and how to spend money online, most shoppers rely on ratings.
+When you learn how to get products on Google Shopping, don’t miss out on Google product rating.
+Because most shoppers rely on ratings when decide to spend their money.
 The truth is they will read the online reviews before going to an online store.
-And 88% of shoppers believe the online reviews as much as personal advice.
+And 88% of shoppers believe online reviews as much as personal advice.
 What makes them so crucial, and what can you do to obtain them?
 Let’s take a look at how to include Google Product Rating in your listings and the benefits it brings to your business.

 What is Google Product Rating?